Q-dimi/comment-key/README.md

 # use case

 You are a manager going through all of your files and making updates.
 You write comments so that when your devs login, they know where to go and what to do.
+Below each comment you should have a larger comment without the syntax that describes more what the problem is.

 # how it works

-Uses the file system module to traverse a set of directories and for each one, searches for the corect syntax of the comment.
+Uses the file system module to traverse a set of directories and for each file, searches for the correct syntax of the comment.
 Once '//_^_(' is found, the comment gets built up and pushed to the comment set.